tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 (or YAML, or TOML).
 This file is then fed to a system (e.g. Kubernetes).
 This file must certainly follow the requirements imposed by this system.
-Such requirements can usually be expressed as data schemas, specifying which fields are allowed, which are required and what kind of data can go in each field.
+Such requirements can usually be expressed as data schemas, specifying which fields are allowed, which are mandatory, and what kind of data can go in each field.

-Part of such requirements can be enforced using types.
+Some such requirements can be enforced by using types.
 However, a large number of them are out of reach of static typing.
 For example, take a [random field from the kubernetes openAPI specification][kubernetes-openapi-serveraddr]: